hupili/python-for-data-and-media-communication-gitbook/notes-week-12.md

 >In the network analysis, community structure refers to the occurrence of groups of nodes in a network that are more densely connected internally than with the rest of the network *From [wiki](https://en.wikipedia.org/wiki/Community_structure)*.

 Community detection can help us categorize every single node into different groups based on different characteristics so that we can study them as whole.
-Other importance of community detection is to help us find the `missing links` and `identify the false links` in in network.
+Other importance of community detection is to help us find the `missing links` and `identify the false links` in one network.

 ```python
 from networkx.algorithms import community